AryByt/Vinly/README.md

 # Vinly README <!-- omit in toc -->
+The Deployed link to Netlify is : https://vinly-app.netlify.app/

 > The Project Planning section **should be completed** for your project pitch with instructors.
 >